Running on Karma: Plot

 Lee, now realizing that she was, in her previous life, a Japanese soldier, made efforts to compensate for the atrocities she committed in her previous life.
 Deciding to repay Big before she dies, Lee decided to find Big's childhood friend's killer, and she thinks the killer is hiding in the mountains somewhere.
 She went to the mountains and on the sixth day of her journey, she encounters the killer at a part of the mountains where Big never went to find his friend's killer.
 The killer runs away from her while she tries to help him.
 Then, the killer comes behind her, and drags her to a rocky place where she was hit by a rock in the head, and beheaded by the murderer.
 The whole incident was recorded by her video camera.
 The video camera was retrieved after a search party to look for her.
 Big saw the video after a police officer showed it to him and he gets angry and goes to the mountains.
 When he was on the mountains, he heard Lee's watch.
 He followed the sound to her buried body in the ground and her head in a tree.
 He became enraged and pursued a man, presuming he is Lee's killer into an underground temple.
 Big, expecting to find the killer in the temple but found his future self, a killer, bloodthirsty and vengeful.
 They argued and fought and came to terms peacefully in meditation.

 Big becomes a monk again and lives on the mountain.
 After five years, he meets his childhood friend's killer again, and in forgiveness, escorts him kindly to the police.
-In the end, at the "place where Big couldn't jump over," we see the positive karma that Lee cultivated and radiated ultimately saved Big.
+In the end, at the "place where Big couldn't jump over", it is shown that the positive karma that Lee cultivated and radiated ultimately saved Big.

-Hilary Hongjin He, a doctoral student at the University of Western Sydney, wrote that the version of the film released in Mainland China stated that the editing, required by Mainland authorities, was "substantial" to the point where it "fundamentally degraded the philosophical, thought-provoking movie to a senseless commercial film selling stars and special effects make-up".